 Yes, salaried family physicians can participate within the FPN, and we encourage participation to facilitate increased collaboration with your physician colleagues and other providers on common needs.

-An FPN Manager will be hired who is dedicated to FPN Board operations, management, and implementation of all FPN priorities.
+An FPN Executive Director has been hired who is dedicated to FPN Board operations, management, and implementation of all FPN priorities.

 The Endeavor FPN will work with Eastern Health to address common health care goals and gaps in our local communities, contributing to improved population health outcomes.
 It will also provide practice and clinical support to family physicians, which will lead to improved access for patients.

 Funding is provided through an annual operational budget allocation for administrative expenses such as the hiring of a Manager to run the FPN, and for administrative and governance services provided by the physicians who take on a leadership role.
 Funding is based on membership numbers.